Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_recover_dmag_redo** [ Type: *int* ]

-	If *inject_source_add_noise* is True, how maybe times is the artifial source injected at a position with it's accompaning possion noise.
+	If *inject_source_add_noise* is True, how maybe times is the artificial source injected at a position with its accompanying possion noise.
 The noise is changed during each step.